 Visitors should try the to Pine Country Restaurant for breakfast and pie or even pie for breakfast.

 Rod's Steak House, which opened in 1946, has long been a reliable spot for good burgers or steaks.
 Look for the fiberglass steer on the roof.
-Red Raven Restaurant, which serves fine cuisine at modest prices, is another good option.
+Red Raven Restaurant, a fine dining spot with modest prices, is another good option.